| | | | | Conceptual

 at least three inches without breaking thread.
 If thread breaks, twist back

+into itself.
 16. Following finger spinning,

 the teacher proceeds to explain weaving, showing the large loom and explaining/demonstrating